 Business Planning – October 27th (all day) and 28th (morning) – 2023

 Step 4 is the core entrepreneurial education training.
 The training courses are tailor-made, unique, business-driven momentum delivered by highly specialised experts.
-They will cover areas designed to acquire entrepreneurial and transversal skills to implement your idea.
-You will broaden your horizons and deepen your competencies, learning how to analyse your idea from different angles to have a viable, financially sustainable, and impactful project/product or service impacting the Food system.
+They cover areas designed to enable the teams to acquire entrepreneurial and transversal skills to develop and implement their ideas.
+You will broaden your horizons and deepen your competencies, learning to analyse your idea from different angles to have a viable, financially sustainable, and impactful project/product or service impacting the Food system.
+Moreover, the teams will fine-tune their initial idea into a mature proposal to expand opportunities for further financial support.

 Step 5 – ENGAGE2INNOVATE – |ONLINE|